 How We Challenge The Prosecution’s Burden Of Proof

-In New York, the prosecution has the full responsibility to prove your guilt.
-They must meet the highest standard of proof: “beyond a reasonable doubt.”
-This means they must convince the judge or jury that you committed every element of the crime you’re charged with, leaving no room for reasonable doubt.
+In New York, the prosecution bears full responsibility for proving your guilt.
+They must meet the highest standard of proof—‘beyond a reasonable doubt’—convincing the judge or jury that you committed every element of the crime with no room for doubt.”

 At The R.M.L.
 Law Firm, PLLC, we make sure the prosecution doesn’t get an easy pass.
 While the law doesn’t require the defense to prove your innocence, we hold the prosecution to its demanding burden.
 We dig deep into every piece of evidence, challenge its credibility, and ensure the prosecution’s claims stand up under scrutiny.